 The West Ham players 2016 list includes 27 members of the first team, along with players from the West Ham Academy.
 The West Ham United Academy has become renowned for producing some of England’s best talent, with some of West Ham youth academy players going on to represent their country at the highest level.

-The current West Ham player of the year, or Hammer of the Year, is Dimitri Payet.
+The current West Ham player of the year, or Hammer of the Year, is Marko Arnautovic.

 In 2003, a West Ham dream team was voted for by fans.
 The players chosen were Phil Parkes, Ray Stewart, Julian Dicks, Billy Bonds, Alvin Martin, Bobby Moore, Martin Peters, Trevor Brooking, Geoff Hurst, Paolo Di Canio and Alan Devonshire.

-Slaven Bilic is the fifteenth permanent West Ham manager in its history.
+Manuel Pellegrini is West Ham's 17th permanent manager.
 Syd King, West Ham United’s first manager, still holds the record of longest serving manager, having had been in charge for 31 years.

 Billy Bonds as a permanent manager holds the record of the highest win percentage at any point in West Ham’s history, with a win percentage of 43.61.

 Ex West Ham managers in recent history include Sam Allardyce, Avram Grant, Gianfranco Zola, Alan Curbishley and Alan Pardew.

 The West Ham honours list includes three FA Cup trophies (1964, 1975 and 1980); two FA Cup runners-up (1923 and 2006); one European Cup Winner’s Cup (1965); one European Cup Winner’s Cup runners-up (1976); and one Intertoto Cup (1999).